-Lay a large sheet of heatproof clingfilm (see top recipe tip below) on a work surface, place the covered rabbit on top and roll it up into a sausage shape.
-Tie the cling film in knots at both ends, forcing any air out.
+Lay a large sheet of aluminium foil on a work surface, place the covered rabbit on top and roll it up into a sausage shape.
+Tie the foil in knots at both ends, forcing any air out.

 Place the couscous grains into a bowl and pour over the hot chicken stock.
 Cover the bowl with clingfilm and leave in a warm place for 15 minutes.